tallnoob-lol/Custom-Devboard-RP2040-/README.md

 # Custom-Devboard-RP2040-
-Open-source custom development board based on the RP2040 microcontroller with USB programming, GPIO expansion, and hardware documentation.
+Custom development board using the RP2040 microcontroller with 20 GPIO pins, 4 ADC pins, 2 user-controlled LED, 1 user button, etc.

-## Objectives
-- Build a RP2040 development board
-- Supports USB programming
-- Easily Accessible GPIO pins in Numeric order
+##Why this?
+I started this project, because I wanted to learn more about KiCAD.
+Also, I wanted a DevBoard that i could easily prototype with.
+As, most of the DevBoards online had some quirks like random GPIO arrangement or doesnt have any means of displaying a output on the board itself.
+So, I built this and it really helped in many ways.

 ## Features
 - RP2040 microcontroller at 133MHz